 One COVID-19 case reported in Erode district

-One COVID-19 case was reported in Erode district on Tuesday, taking the overall tally to 1,32,666.
-While two persons were discharged, nine persons continue to be under treatment.
+One COVID-19 case was reported in Erode district on Friday, taking the tally to 1,32,667.
+While two persons were discharged, six persons continue to be under treatment.

+One COVID-19 positive case was reported in Salem.
+According to health officials, it was indigenous.
+No cases were reported in Namakkal.

 - Comments will be moderated by The Hindu editorial team.